paranox/space-engineers-star-system-progression/README.md

 # space-engineers-star-system-progression
-I wanted to make a Star System type world where starting anywhere is possible but you still need to go through objective steps in order to advance efficiently.
+I wanted to make a bit harder survival Star System type world where starting anywhere is possible but you still need to go through objective steps in order to advance efficiently.

 ## The idea of it